coolshare/ReactReduxPattern/README.md

    **Solution**: I built a component/container, "StackViewContainer".
 It keeps all level of the stack "modal" so that users have to close all the popups to return when "drilling down" or jumping around.
 In the running demo, try it out by clicking link "React Patterns" at the top and click at "Popup Patter" on the left menu which links to an arbitrary component, "Housing Info".
 This "Housing Info" is "modal" since it hides everything behind but you do not feel it as a dialog.
 Next you can popup more by clicking "Trading Info" at the top-right.
 You can not go nowhere except clicking at "X" button to return.
-See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/components/StackViewContainer.js">/components/StackViewContainer.js</a>.
+See code details at <a target=_blank href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/components/StackViewContainer.js">/components/StackViewContainer.js</a>.
 Invocation is easy as

    ```
        cs.popup(MyComponent, "MyComponent");